qchenevier/MBA_memoire/doc/action_actor.md

 What is it that we spend indeed in acquiring conceptual knowledge from a book, a video game or a course?
 Attention and time.
 The amount of flowed knowledge is proportional to their product, in that spending one hour and zero attention surely implies a null transfer, and spending all one's attention for less than even the subliminal perceptual threshold also implies a null flow [@Aberkane2016].

-As a result, @Aberkane2016 suggests a raw estimate to understand the knwoledge flows to humans: "the amount of flowed knowledge follows the product of attention and time".
+As a result, @Aberkane2016 suggests a raw estimate to understand the knowledge flows to humans: "the amount of flowed knowledge follows the product of attention and time".
 The product of attention and time becomes the most essential currency of the Knowledge Economy [@Aberkane2016].
 This also has been understood by @Gimpel2012, when he states that: Innovations create indirect substitutes for consumer time, attention, and money.

 This has been understood already by some media visionaries, as Patrick Lelay, CEO of TF1, the leader of the french TV industry: